mathman33/Sick-Of-Eating/README.md

 # Sick-Of-Eating

-All code is written using Python 2.7.
+All code is written in Python 2.7.

 ### Figure 2
 1. `python make-figure-2.py`